harmanen/sveltekit-demo/README.md

 ## Version history

 **Version 1.0.0** (2023-10-16): Initial version according to the original desing and changes mentioned in the design change log.
 See more in [here](./design/).
 Includes unit tests (rendering tests) for components.

+## Known issues

+### Version 1.0.0

+- Layout:
+  - Loaded items are not stored -> reset to initial state when navigating back from an object page
+  - No-JS navigation buttons need optimization for very narrow mobile widths

+- Cards:
+  - Padding between the buttons and the extract is fixed only in the deployment branch
+  - No-JS image width and navigation buttons need optimization for very narrow mobile widths